“It’s not the customer’s job to know what they want.” – Steve Jobs

 Another interesting way would be to analyze customer behavior.
 What do your customers do when they’re on your platform or outside your platform?
 Which features do they more often use?
 Which settings in your product have they enabled?
 Have they activated/subscribed to push/email notifications?
 There can be 100s of ways in which you can measure the behavior of the customers.
 And again depending upon what you would do with the segment of customers obtained, you will have to define which behavior characteristics would you want to use.

-This is essentially not a segmentation type but it is a more complex way of doing segmentation.
-And as always, let me explain it with an example.
+This is essentially not a segmentation type but a more complex way of doing it.
+And as always, let us understand this with an example.

 In our business, some people redeem coupons, and then some people don’t.
 Now, it would be interesting to layer these 2 initial segments on different age groups because they have different choices.
 Some people are reward lovers versus those who just make purchases based on needs.
 Usually, the discount lovers are the ones who can generate higher revenue but lower profit.
 So, you may want to consider revenue and profits as the next layer.
 Then there are style lovers who can be really profitable and engaging segments but at the same time, they might be a small segment.
 This way you can generate a lot of hypotheses for your use case to define your segmentation dimensions.